 |Bachelor of Arts||Sociology & Anthropology with a minor in Education Studies||Middlebury College||2013.5|

 Elizabeth brings her experience working in the child welfare, Child Advocacy Center, and criminal justice fields as a child forensic interviewer and multidisciplinary investigative team facilitator to her research perspectives.
-She is broadly interested in the social-ecological etiology of childhood trauma in historically marginalized populations; the potential of national and organizational policy to impact well-being throughout the lifespan; and interventions to improve best practices for professionals or layprofessionals who interface with trauma-exposed populations.
 Currently, Elizabeth works under the direction of Dr. Elizabeth Wieling on projects related to developing ecologically responsive multi-component systemic interventions for populations exposed to mass traumas.
 This research is being conducted primarily with immigrant and refugee communities in the U.S. and in low-income post-conflict settings internationally.

-Elizabeth's primary research interest is the use of trauma-informed, developmentally appropriate, investigative interviewing techniques for eliciting accounts of trauma and violence that would constitute a need for international protection (e.g., "credible fear" interviews; human rights violations; investigation of atrocity crimes).
-Elizabeth is engaged in her own scholarship to (a) define current knowledge of Latin American youth refugees' experiences of trauma; (b) to define and assess the developmental and cultural appropriateness of current practices in interviewing asylum-seeking children at the US border; and (c) understand the role of traumatic stress knowledge in child forensic interviewer practices in North America.
-Currently, Elizabeth is working on three main projects: a study of child forensic interviewer knowledge of traumatic stress; the preliminary development of a theory of moral disengagement to support interventions on the behavior of State actors at the US Southern border; and a secondary data analysis (Fragile Families) exploring the relation between child autistic traits, harsh parenting, and the development of child traumatic stress symptoms in adolescence.
+Elizabeth's primary research interest is the role of traumatic stress and memory science in human rights practices--specifically, the use of trauma-informed, developmentally appropriate, investigative interviewing techniques for eliciting accounts of trauma and violence that would constitute a need for international protection or prosecution (e.g., "credible fear" and refugee status determination interviews; investigation of atrocity crimes).
+Her developing program of research is focused on interventions that integrate culturally responsive implementation and dissemination to (a) promote refugee child mental health and (b) improve the practices of professionals interfacing with trauma-exposed populations in investigative contexts.
+Currently, Elizabeth is working on three main projects: a study of forensic interviewer knowledge of child traumatic stress; the preliminary development of a theory of moral disengagement to support interventions on the behavior of State actors at the US Southern border; and secondary data analyses (Fragile Families) exploring the relation between autistic and ADHD children, harsh parenting/maltreatment, and child mental health outcomes in adolescence.

 Elizabeth also writes about J.R.R.
 Tolkien and transformative works in her free time.
-She has presented at the Tolkien Society (2021) and the Popular Culture Association (2022).
-She has appeared as a guest on The Tolkien Experience.
+She has presented at several conferences and has appeared as a guest on The Tolkien Experience.